 Being a Man, Being a Father, Falling Short

-Many fathers I talk to want to shoulder all of the money issues, the life stress issues so their child can be carefree, focused on school work and friends, without having to worry about all the other stuff.
+Many fathers I talk to feel the societal male pressure to shoulder all of the money issues, the life stress issues so their child can be carefree, focused on school work and friends, without having to worry about all the other stuff.
 In fact, those that can’t be the caretaker they believe they are supposed to be feel tremendous guilt and shame that they are not fulfilling their role as a father or even as a man.
+They think it’s their responsibility to keep everyone happy.

 It makes sense they want to shield their kids from all the stuff we struggle with as adults—and that’s not the worst instinct to have.
 It can be a huge disservice to put an adult’s burden on a child.
 I’m not saying to make your four year old sit with you while you redo your budget for the twelfth time (good luck with that, by the way) so they can see how difficult it is to manage finances the next time they start moaning about how much they want the newest accessories for Elsa.
 I’m saying that if you think you are hiding your stress, you are probably wrong and your child will probably assume that he or she did something bad, that he or she is the reason for your stress.
 I had a teacher in grad school who used to say, “Children are great detectives and horrible interpreters.”
 She meant that children can sense when something’s up and they usually think it’s about them.